openspending/fiscal-data-package/spec/index.md

 * `administrative`
 * `economic`

 It is common for classifications to be hierarchical and have different levels.
-If this is present in your data and you wish to record it in the mapping, we recommend adopting the following structure using the keyword `level` with level 1 being the highest, most aggregate level:
+If this is present in your data and you wish to record it in the mapping, we recommend adopting the following structure using the keyword `parent`.
+In a hierarchical data structure, the `parent` keyword is used within a field to reference another field that serves as the first field's parent.
+Here is an example of its use:

 ```
 "your-classification": {